jeroenvanmaanen/crystallize/README.md

 previous model, which results in a new model.
 Processes that are still evaluating the old model can continue their work unimpeded.
 In this way, many processes that produce updated versions of the model itself, as well as derived models can operate in parallel.

+This library is still in its infancy.
+If you want to try it, running `src/main/script/file-example.sh` is probably a good start.